Stocks trade higher as technology and consumer goods rise

 TIn Asian markets on Thursday, China's Shanghai Composite Index closed up 0.3 percent, while THong Kong's Hang Seng index fell 0.9 percent.
 Japanese markets were closed for a holiday.

-In Europe, London's FTSE gained 0.4 percent, Germany's DAX fell 0.8 percent and France's CAC was off 0.2 percent.
+In Europe, London's FTSE gained 0.9 percent, Germany's DAX fell 0.4 percent and France's CAC was up less than 0.1 percent.

 The Associated Press contributed to this article.